pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 > **Purpose:** Human-readable summary of each AUTO cycle with evidence, commands, and tests.
 > **Machine-readable logs:** See `.ainfluencer/runs/<timestamp>/run.jsonl` for structured JSONL events.
-> **Note:** Historical entries below may reference legacy modes (GO, BLITZ, BATCH, WORK_PACKET).
-These are preserved for reference only.
-All new entries must use AUTO mode.
+> **Note:** Only the last 10 entries are shown below.
+Older entries are archived in the ARCHIVE section at the end of this file.
+All entries must use AUTO mode.

 ### RUN 2025-12-16T16:41:41Z (AUTO - Governance Update - TODO Empty)